NREL/floris/docs/empirical_gauss_model.md

 Finally, turbines contribute to mixing in the flow.
 In other models, this extra mixing is accounted for by adding to the turbulence intensity value.
-In the geometric model, explicit dependencies on turbulence intensity are removed completely to aid in tuning.
+In the empirical model, explicit dependencies on turbulence intensity are removed completely to aid in tuning.
 Instead, a non-physical "wake-induced mixing factor" is specified for turbine $j$ as